Customizing Graph Neural Networks using Path Reweighting: Related Work

 \subsection{Semi-Supervised Learning on Graph}

 One research direction for semi-supervised learning on graphs is to assign pseudo-labels to unlabeled data.
-Here, in order to utilize the unlabeled data, \citet{2013pesudo} first used neural network to infer pseudo-labels of unlabeled data. \citet{2018Elezi, Iscen_2019_CVPR} used label propagation for pseudo-labels in the field of computer vision. \citet{yang2020rethinking} and \citet{202ASGN} performed the label propagation and pseudo-labels in the field of GNN. \citet{2015tirloss} used triplet loss to enhance the uniqueness of different faces for face recognition.
+For instance, in order to utilize the unlabeled data, \citet{2013pesudo} first used a neural network to infer pseudo-labels of unlabeled data. \citet{yang2020rethinking} and \citet{202ASGN} performed the label propagation and pseudo-labels in the field of GNN. \citet{2015tirloss} used triplet loss to enhance the uniqueness of different faces for face recognition.
 Similarly, for semi-supervised learning, CustomGNN combined the pseudo-labels with triplet loss to enhance the semantics of each path.
+A second research direction for semi-supervised learning on graphs is to design powerful regularization methods for regularizing GNNs~\cite{NEURIPS2020_fb4c835f,JUAN2023118935,10138449,rong2020dropedge}.
+For example, UGNN~\cite{10138449} utilized the unlabeled data by constructing them as subgraphs; GraphMix~\cite{2019GraphMix} introduced the mixup strategy~\cite{zhang2018mixup} in GNNs by utilizing linear interpolation between two nodes for data augmentation; GRAND~\cite{NEURIPS2020_fb4c835f} used the DropNode method (which is similar to DropEdge~\cite{rong2020dropedge}) to perturb the graph structure for data augmentation.
+Another branch of methods focuses on contrastive learning~\cite{MVGRL,InfoGraph,DGI,SMGCL}, proposing contrastive loss for optimizing among multiple views.
+For example, \citet{InfoGraph}, \citet{DGI} and \citet{MVGRL} tried to fuse the global graph information and local graph information by proposing different contrastive losses; \citet{SMGCL} injected label information in the contrastive learning process.
+These contrastive learning methods generally encouraged the embeddings to obtain more neglected information.

-A second research direction for semi-supervised learning on graphs is to design powerful regularization methods for regularizing graph neural networks~\cite{rong2020dropedge, NEURIPS2020_fb4c835f, 2019GraphMix, deng2019batch, 2019GVat, ma2019flexible}.
-For example, VBAT~\cite{deng2019batch} and GraphVAT~\cite{2019GVat} adopted consistency loss in GNNs by virtual adversarial training; GraphMix~\cite{2019GraphMix} introduced the mixup strategy~\cite{zhang2018mixup} in GNNs by utilizing linear interpolation between two nodes for data augmentation; and GRAND \cite{NEURIPS2020_fb4c835f} used the DropNode method (which is similar to DropEdge~\cite{rong2020dropedge}) to perturb the graph structure for data augmentation.
-In contrast, we perform random walks to generate various sub-graphs in each iteration.
-Each of these sub-graphs could represent a distinct view of the whole graph.
-After multiple iterations, we get multi-perspective sub-graphs and we compute the consistency loss among them for regularization.
+In contrast, CustomGNN approach integrates the multi-view concept from contrastive learning and incorporates the regularization idea, with a specific focus on semantics, aiming to enhance consensus among semantic representations.
+Specifically, we perform random walks to generate various subgraphs in each iteration.
+Each of these subgraphs could represent a distinct view of the whole graph and each of the corresponding embeddings contains a distinct semantic.
+After multiple iterations, we get multi-perspective views and semantics.
+Finally, we compute the consistency loss among them to augment the consensus of multi-perspective semantics.